 Read which states have passed long-term legislation and what that means for retailers.

-To-go and delivery alcohol is a reality of 2020 and may be here to stay.
+Delivery and takeout alcohol is a reality of 2020 and may be here to stay.
 For states that have not yet instituted permanent rules that allow alcohol with takeout orders, you still have the power to make a change.

 “Would you like a margarita with your fajitas?”
 A question typically asked by a server visiting their table at a sit-down restaurant.
 Not something normally asked when taking a to-go order – until 2020.
 With some diligent advocacy, however, it just might become the new normal.